kalvir781/kalv/cv/index.md

 ### London Ruby User Group (LRUG) - 2008 - 2011
 [Ruby Manor](http://rubymanor.org) - Organized and run a UK conference on leading Ruby and Rails topics.
 Organized and spoke to developers in London monthly for a regular meetup on Ruby.
 Topics I spoke about were realtime web, event machine loop optimizations and async threading.

+### HopHive - 2009
+Local news indexing service for neighbourhood communities.
+Hophive - project to index all tweets and using NLP to extract out address context to connect stories for neighbourhoods.
+Working with [Timeout](https://www.timeout.com) / [Guardian](https://www.theguardian.com).

 ### [GoFreeRange)(https://gofreerange.com) - 2009 - 2011
 Co-founded leading London Ruby development agency with [James Adam](https://github.com/lazyatom) and [Tom Ward](https://tomafro.net).